aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 ### SQL Files

-New modules must be inserted into the database.
-You must create new permissions for the module and insert an entry for your new module within the `modules` table in LORIS.
+A pull request to create a new module must contain SQL modifications in order for LORIS to detect the module and serve it with appropriate access control.

 Please make sure that all SQL changes follow our [SQL code standards](https://github.com/aces/Loris/blob/master/docs/SQLModelingStandard.md).